sogko/pecker-docs/_getting_started/why-would-i-need-a-framework.md

 At this stage of development, it may seems trivial managing your assets.
 But as your project gets bigger and complex, you might find yourself trying to juggle a huge number of assets.

-Things might start to feel that its getting out of hand but with a little elbow grease, you probably might be able to devise the most ingenious folder structure.
+Things might start to feel that its getting out of hand but with a little elbow grease, you probably might be able to devise the most ingenious folder structure to keep those files in line.

 But how about when those assets start to have complex dependencies among itselves?

 Here's a typical scenario for a medium-sized project:

-> Your client-side JavaScript application file requires a **custom vendor** code, that depends on multiple **Bower**-managed component, along with several **external scripts** hosted on different **CDN networks**.
-Let's not get started on **stylesheets and images** that needed to be included.
+> Your client-side JavaScript application file requires a **custom vendor** code, that depends on multiple **Bower**-managed components, along with several **external scripts** hosted on different **CDN networks**.

+> Let's not get started on **stylesheets and images** that needed to be included.

 > Oh, have we mentioned that the **dependency order** mattered too.
-Also, let's not forget about having to need to refer to the URL path to your **HTML templates**  within your application on the client-side.
+Also, don't forget about having to need to refer to the URL path to your **HTML templates**  within your application on the client-side.

 Phew.